smart-edge-open/ido-specs/doc/architecture.md

 ### CERA Access Edge Flavor

-This flavor typically refers to RAN Distributed Unit (DU) and Centralized Unit (CU) 4G/5G nodes deployed on the access edge.
+This flavor typically refers to RAN Distributed Unit (O-DU) and Centralized Unit (O-CU) 4G/5G nodes deployed on the access edge.
 In some cases, DU may be integrated into the radio.
 The example RAN deployment flavor uses FlexRAN as a reference DU.

 Link: [CERA Access Edge Overview](reference-architectures/ran/openness_ran.md)

 ### CERA Near Edge Flavor

-Available in Intel Distribution of OpenNESS
+CERA Near Edge Flavor provides reference for edge deployments at aggregation points, mini central office and presents a scalable solution across the near edge network scaling from a single edge node to a multi cluster deployment services many edge nodes.
+The reference solution will used for deployments for example involving edge node with Core User plane function and Applications an services.

 ### CERA SD-WAN Edge Flavor

-Available in Intel Distribution of OpenNESS
+CERA SD-WAN Edge flavor provides a reference deployment with Kubernetes enhancements for High performance compute and networking for a SD-WAN node that runs Applications, Services and SD-WAN CNF.
+AI/ML application and services are targeted in this flavor with support for Hardware offload for inferencing.

 ### CERA SD-WAN Hub Flavor

-Available in Intel Distribution of OpenNESS
+CERA SD-WAN Edge flavor provides a reference deployment with Kubernetes enhancements for High performance compute and networking for a SD-WAN node that runs SD-WAN CNF.

 ### CERA Media Analytics Flavor with VCAC-A